Influence of the keratinized mucosa on the stability of peri-implant tissues and brushing discomfort: A 4-year follow-up study.

 The findings of the present study indicate that KM width had an effect on MBL, plaque accumulation, tissue inflammation, and brushing discomfort over the studied period.
 Thus, the presence of a KM ≥ 2 mm around implants appears to have a protective effect on peri-implant tissues.

-A cura del dr. Giulio Rasperini Milano, Università degli Studi di Milano Statale
+A cura del prof. Giulio Rasperini Milano, Università degli Studi di Milano Statale